bussidn/NoNull-Workshop/README.md

 ```

 Normally, the produced code should look very similar to the code with null checks.
-But you have gained some expressiveness : now anyone knows that service AB may return
+You have gained some expressiveness : now anyone knows that service AB may return
 no value, at compile time !

 Your team is happy wih the decision and decides to adopt Optional.
 New code should